scratchrealm/isa/README.md

 # isa

-Isa (Ee-suh) is a visualization and annotation tool for sound source location.
+Isa (Ee-suh) is a visualization and annotation tool for sound source localization.

 ## Installation and setup
 It is recommended that you use a Conda environment.